cyberbotics/webots-doc/reference/lidar.md

 update is enabled or false otherwise.

 > **note**:
-To get the point cloud array, enabling the point cloud is not sufficient, first the lidar should be enabled using the `wb_lidar_enable()` function.
+To get the point cloud array, enabling the point cloud is not sufficient.
+First the lidar should be enabled using the `wb_lidar_enable()` function.

 ---